fhkhoury/AND_Firebase_mCommerce/README.md

 ## 0 - Project History

+- August 31st, 11:30am - Project structure
+     - Create a models package with all data model classes

 - August 29th, 5:30pm | Customize the behavior of 'connect' button regarding to the user status

 - August 29th, 4:30pm | Create anonymous user freshly autenticated in the database